 The expenses associated with dog bites can require multiple appointments with physicians and specialists, beginning with a trip to the emergency room, follow-up doctor visits, surgeries, and physical therapy that may require time away from work that can quickly complicate your livelihood.

-We can help you pursue the financial recovery you are entitled to for your specific dog bite injuries, starting with a free consultation to discuss your case today.
+We can help you pursue the financial recovery you are entitled to for your specific dog bite injuries, starting with a consultation to discuss your case today.

 What Type of Financial Compensation Can I Pursue a South Carolina Dog Bite Injury?

 Our South Carolina dog bite injury attorney will outline your unique personal injury case to determine the full financial compensation required to get your life back on track no matter how long it takes for you to fully heal.

 That may include pursuing the dog owner’s insurance coverage for:

 - Property damage